It turns out Donald Trump’s greatest strength in the 2016 presidential race was not his business acumen but rather Hillary Clinton’s unpopularity.

 “I’m looking for something that President Trump supports,” a frustrated Senate Majority Leader Mitch McConnell, R-Kentucky said last week.
 “And he’s not yet indicated what measure he’s willing to sign.
 As soon as we figure out what he is for, then I would be convinced that we were not just spinning our wheels going to this issue on the floor, but actually dealing with a bill that has a chance to become law and therefore solve the problem.”

-Senate Majority Leader Chuck Schumer, D-New York, told reporters Saturday that negotiating with Trump is like negotiating with “Jell-O.”
+Senate Minority Leader Chuck Schumer, D-New York, told reporters Saturday that negotiating with Trump is like negotiating with “Jell-O.”

 The bombastic businessman turned reality TV star won the 2016 presidential race against Clinton, who faced her own long list of problems: Most Americans didn’t trust her.
 Many lawmakers vowed not to work with her.
 The FBI was investigating her use of a personal email system while at the State Department.
 And voters criticized her for being out-of-touch Washington insider.